PunxNotDead/schibsted-frontend/README.md

 Navigate to [http://localhost:8080](http://localhost:8080) in browser.

 By default webpack building bundle.json into memory.
-If you wand files, run `npm run build`
+If you want files, run `npm run build`

 # Description